 Therefore, you must bear in mind that the closer winter gets, the less hot it will be in the country’s northern areas and, on the other hand, it will be much colder in the south.

 We do not want to deceive you, so you must remember that it will always be cold in the south (Patagonian area), but the temperatures plummet in winter.
-So you have to know which activities you are going to do, to pack the things you need.
+So you have to know which activities you will do, to pack the things you need.

-For example, we visited Perito Moreno Glacier in October (Spring), and it snowed! (check the pics on the post about it to get an idea).
+For example, we visited Perito Moreno Glacier in October (Spring), and it snowed! (check the pics on the post to get an idea).

 That is why many travelers recommend going in the fall or spring when you will not find a large influx of tourists.

-In the spring season, there are usually heavy rains, so you must fit our dates well and look at what the weather is like in each place you want to visit and beyond that, be clear about what type of tourism you are going to do.
+In the spring, there are usually heavy rains, so you must fit your dates well and look at the weather in each place you want to visit.
+Beyond that, be clear about what type of tourism you are going to do.

 Here, I leave you an example of the temperatures you can find in Spring: